-2Third graders at Oakhills Elementary School do it every year and it's called "Pioneer Days."
+2 Third graders at Oakhills Elementary School do it every year and it's called "Pioneer Days."
 In the early years of public education in California not only were school district's able to set their own taxes on local property owners, they even received funding from the State based on the number of children residing in the District NOT based on the number of students attending the District.

-3The framers of California's first Constitution in 1849 set the pattern for the State's role in the education of its citizens.
+^a The framers of California's first Constitution in 1849 set the pattern for the State's role in the education of its citizens.
 Meeting in Monterey, they debated hotly the theory of public education, finally deciding in its favor.
 The result was constitutional creation of the post of Superintendent of Public Instruction, a job to be filled by statewide vote.
 That didn't end the debate, and the battle over public education continued down through California history.
 Only four years after adoption of the 1849 Constitution, Governor John Bigler asked the Legislature (1853) to abolish the superintendency.
 Let the clerk of the Supreme Court handle school affairs in his spare time, Bigler argued, but the Legislature would have none of it.
 Thereafter, superintendents led the fight for better public schools.
-Beginning with Judge John G. Marvin of Sonora (1851), the superintendents helped build the foundations of today's public school system aided by allies in the Legislature and public support.
+Beginning with Judge John G. Marvin of Sonora (1851).
+Later that same year the first free public school system aided by allies in the Legislature and public support.
 Early recognition was given the principles of local administration and State aid to local schools (1851).
-Later that same year the first free public school opened in San Francisco, and within 12 months, the city had seven schools in session with 791 children on the rolls.
-Each year the superintendent went before the Legislature asking more tax support for public schools, longer school years (the first were three months in every 12), and high schools.
+Later that same year the first free public schools pare (the first were three months in every 12), and high schools.
 An early superintendent pressed for and received funds for the first State normal school (1862) to provide trained teachers (thereby laying the groundwork for today's State college system).
-State responsibility for uniform textbook series and courses of study (1866) led to compulsory school attendance for children 8 to 14 (1874) and guaranteed State aid for each school based on the number of children in each district (1874).
-The fight for high schools was a long one, and not until 1902 did Californians vote annual State funds for them.
-A year later the first class for the deaf (1903
+State responsibility for uniform textbook series and courses of study (1866) led to compulsory school attendance for children in each district (1874).
+The fight for high schools was a long one, and not until 1902 did Californians vote annual State funds for the deaf and blind.
+In 1911 the law was changed so local districts received State aid only for children in school, instead of all children living in the District.
+Textbooks became free (1912) and local school boards were given the taks of setting their own budgets and taxes (1921).
+Through the early decades of statehood, California's Department of Education was the superintendent's notebook.
+G